oluizeduardo/glicocheck-api/docs/endpoints.md

 ## Health Info
 - **POST /healthinfo** - Register a new users's health info.
 - **GET /healthinfo** - Get the list of users's health info.
-- **GET /healthinfo/user/:userId** - Search by the health info of a specific user.
+- **GET /healthinfo/user/:usercode** - Search by the health info of a specific user.
-- **PUT /healthinfo/user/:userId** - Update the health info of a specific user.
+- **PUT /healthinfo/user/:usercode** - Update the health info of a specific user.
-- **DELETE /healthinfo/user/:userId** - Delete the health info of a specific user.
+- **DELETE /healthinfo/user/:usercode** - Delete the health info of a specific user.

 ## System Configuration
+- **GET /systemconfiguration** - Get the list of system configuration.
 - **POST /systemconfiguration** - Register system configuration for a specific user.
-- **GET /systemconfiguration** - Get the list of marker meals.
-- **GET /systemconfiguration/:id** - Search by a specific marker meal.
+- **GET /systemconfiguration/:id** - Search for a specific system configuration register.
 - **DELETE /systemconfiguration/:id** - Delete a specific system configuration.
-- **GET /systemconfiguration/user/:userId** - GET the system configuration of an existing user.
+- **GET /systemconfiguration/user/:usercode** - Get the system configuration of an existing user.
-- **PUT /systemconfiguration/user/:userId** - Update the system configuration of an existing user.
+- **PUT /systemconfiguration/user/:usercode** - Update the system configuration of an existing user.
-- **DELETE /systemconfiguration/user/:userId** - Delete the system configuration of an existing user.
+- **DELETE /systemconfiguration/user/:usercode** - Delete the system configuration of an existing user.

 ## Reset Password
 - **GET /reset-password/forgot-password**